rhyslwells/Data-Archive/content/standardised/Local LLM use cases.md

   - language_models
 ---

+- [ ] Can you load a local model onto a SD card and run it on a raspberry pi?

 Why small models work:
-They’re faster, cheaper, and can run on consumer hardware (laptops, even Raspberry Pi-level devices with optimisations) while giving acceptable quality for narrow, well-defined tasks.
-Pairing them with a vector store (e.g., Chroma, Weaviate, Milvus) for [[RAG]] can dramatically boost usefulness without increasing model size.
+- They’re faster, cheaper, and can run on consumer hardware (laptops, even Raspberry Pi-level devices with optimisations) while giving acceptable quality for narrow, well-defined tasks.
+Pairing them with a vector store (e.g., Chroma, [[Weaviate]], Milvus) for [[RAG]] can dramatically boost usefulness without increasing model size.
 ### Use cases

 #### Text Processing & Automation